 Does returning to work effect my weekly payments?

 Yes.
 Any return to work where you receive wages will impact on the amount of your weekly payments.
 In some cases, you can continue to receive weekly payments in addition to the wages paid by your new employer.
 You should contact your WorkSafe Agent to discuss how this works.

 What happens if I have another injury?

 You should contact your WorkSafe Agent.
 They may decide the injury is related to your old claim.
-Alternatively, they may ask you to lodge a new WorkSafe claim on your new employer and forward it to your new employer's WorkSafe Agent.
-A new claim for an injury sustained in the first 2 years from the commencement of your WISE placement will not impact on their WorkSafe Injury Insurance premium.
+Alternatively, they may ask you to lodge a new WorkSafe claim on your new (WISE) employer and forward it to your WISE employer's WorkSafe Agent.
+A new claim for an injury sustained in the first 2 years from the commencement of your WISE placement will not impact on your WISE employer's WorkSafe Injury Insurance premium.
 The WISE employer is obliged, however, to pay the employer excess which is the first 10 days of weekly payments and the first $682 of medical and like services (correct as at 1 July 2016 – indexed annually).

 What happens if I have to stop work?

 This depends on how long you are expected to be away from work.
 You should contact your WorkSafe Agent, your treating health practitioner and your new employer to discuss your capacity and when you are likely to be able to return to work.
 The answers will determine what is most appropriate for you.